Get started with Remote Desktop on Mac

 To create a remote desktop connection:

-- In the Connection Center, click + and then click Add PC or Server.
+- In the Connection Center, click +, and then click Desktop.

 Enter the following information: